 At first glance, one would think this little thing wouldn’t stand a chance against these Disney resort room doors, but looks can be deceiving!
 I’ll admit, when it arrived at my doorstep, even I had my doubts.
 “This puny thing isn’t going to work, there’s no way!”
 I said to myself.

 How wrong I was, as you can see from the picture.
 Not only did it work, but it worked extremely well.
-Not only did it work extremely well, it worked extremely well on both carpeted and hard floor surfaces.
+Not only did it work extremely well, but it also worked extremely well on both carpeted and hard floor surfaces.
 I should have paid more attention in school because I’m not quite sure the physics behind the shape of this door stop, but it’s the combination of its shape and the physics involved with that shape that keeps the door open.
 As a side note, while many Disney onsite resorts are converting to a hard floor surface, there are some that still have carpet.
 So this Stoppy was used on both, and luckily it works well on both.

 As a result of this lovely and relatively inexpensive gadget, there is less hassle maneuvering an ECV into or out of a Disney resort room.
-The device holds the door open wide enough where it doesn’t make contact with the ECV, and its smaller size means you can easily take it with you if needed, or place it inside the room within arm’s reach for when you return.
+The device holds the door open wide enough that it doesn’t make contact with the ECV, and its smaller size means you can easily take it with you if needed, or place it inside the room within arm’s reach for when you return.
 I placed mine on the counter next to the coffee maker.
 Some resorts have a larger entryway with a little shelf by the door, and it fits there as well.
 I’ve even impressed Bell Services with this little gadget when they deliver my luggage to the room.

 So rejoice, Disney friends!
 If you are using an ECV while staying on-property at Walt Disney World, you can use this little gadget to prop your resort room door open in order to get your ECV into or out of your room if keeping it in the hallway is not allowed or frowned upon.